Rev. Joanne Sanders

 Associate Dean for Religious Life

-Joanne Sanders, Associate Dean for Religious Life and a priest in the Episcopal Church, came to Stanford in September of 2000.
+The Rev. Joanne Sanders, Associate Dean for Religious Life and a priest in the Episcopal Church, came to Stanford in September of 2000.
 She received a Master of Divinity from the Church Divinity School of the Pacific (CDSP) at the Graduate Theological Union in Berkeley, California.
-(1997-2000) While at CDSP, she served on the school’s Board of Trustees as ombudsperson and Chair of the Community Council.
+(1997-2000).
+Sanders is currently pursuing a Doctor of Ministry (D.Min) from Seattle University in Seattle, WA, with a concentration on interdisciplinary leadership.

-Rev. Sanders serves as the liturgical officer for Memorial Church on campus, and is responsible for coordinating and facilitating a variety of religious services, including University Public Worship, a weekly service held on Sundays at 10 a.m for the university community and beyond.
+In addition to engaging in the pastoral care of the university in a number of ways, Rev. Sanders provides supportive liturgical leadership for Memorial Church on campus for a variety of religious and other events, including University Public Worship, a weekly service on Sundays at 10 a.m. for the university community and beyond.
 She also preaches regularly at Memorial Church.
+Among her other responsibilities is the coordination and development of meditation themed programming in the new Windhover contemplative center on campus.

 “Reverent and Reluctant”